openjs-foundation/cross-project-council/project-resources/INFRASTRUCTURE_MENU.md

 The OpenJS Foundation provides a number of services to support critical infrastructure for hosted projects.
 We expect projects to be respectful of these services, to abide by their terms of use, and to be put into use for the good of the project and the OpenJS Foundation.

-## Billing for services and mitigating the bus factor
+## Billing For Services and Mitigating the Bus Factor
 **For all project services, please add an OpenJS Foundation account at an owner or highest-level of permission access.**  This helps ensure continuity by reducing the bus factor on the project, and ensures you are never locked out.
 It is also **required** in order for the OpenJS Foundation to pay service fees on behalf of your project.
 Access to the OpenJS Foundation administrator/owner account will never be shared with others, and will only be granted to operations, IT, and finance staff at the Linux Foundation.

 If you don’t know the name of the OpenJS Foundation account for a service, please contact operations@openjsf.org.

+## Engaging with a New Third-Party Provider

+Before committing to a new significant third-party provider, please file an [issue](https://github.com/openjs-foundation/cross-project-council/blob/main/project-resources/requesting_LFIT_support.md) for OpenJS to review.

+* OpenJS may already have an existing agreement with the provider that you can take advantage of.
+* If no agreement exists, we may want to establish one to benefit the broader OpenJS community.

-## Cloud Resources
+## Supported Cloud Resources

 Our strategic partners have generously committed valuable services to support OpenJS projects.
 If your project would like to utilize any of the services listed below, please follow the instructions [here](https://github.com/openjs-foundation/cross-project-council/blob/main/project-resources/requesting_LFIT_support.md) to file a ticket.